andrewstephengames/pixper/README.md

 * **Enjoy!**

 # Background
-Because of the nature of the project, the codebase is very messy. **You have been warned.** The game was meant initially only for my computer science certification in high school, although at the recommendation of my teachers I modified it for some contests also.
+**Because of the nature of the project, the codebase is very messy.
+You have been warned.** The game was meant initially only for my computer science certification in high school, although at the recommendation of my teachers I modified it for some contests also.
 As such, because of time limitations and because I had to study for the final exam in high school, I had to forgo any and all programming conventions that could have made my code at least half-readable.

 On that note, for one of the contests that was national, I forked my own project in order to translate it to French (I went to the French language section to guarantee at least 3rd place, and I got 2nd place) and also changed some of the assets in order to make it friendly for the contest's evaluation commission.
 The fork's name is [**pixper-fr**](https://github.com/andrewstephengames/pixper-fr).

-This project was made completely solo, including the textures, logic, database, menus, command-line functionality and distribution. **It ain't much but it's honest work**.
+This project was made completely solo, including the textures, logic, database, menus, command-line functionality, distribution and documentation. **It ain't much but it's honest work**.
 Feel free to fork.